 Under the management of BSL, Bayonet and Black Horse gained more and more recognition.
 They have quickly emerged as popular public and championship courses, and they continue to hold their place amongst the best golf courses on the Monterey Peninsula.
 Both courses are steeped in rich tradition, and have played host to PGA Tour greats such as Palmer, Nicklaus, and Watson, as well as several U.S. Presidents and foreign dignitaries.

 In 2005, Seaside Resort Development, LLC assumed the lease rights on the property from BSL and began working toward the creation of a luxury resort hotel and spa, with accompanying mixed-use community.
-The City of Seaside approved those plans in August of 2006, with Fairmont Hotels & Resorts and SRD announcing their joint project, scheduled for completion during late 2009.
+The City of Seaside approved those plans in August of 2006, with Fairmont Hotels & Resorts and SRD announcing their joint project.

 Named after the Army's 7th Infantry Division - the first major unit to occupy Fort Ord, as well as the last.
 The famed Light Fighters (nicknamed the "Bayonet Division") marched for the last time during inactivation ceremonies in 1993 as part of the Base Realignment and Closure Act (BRAC).